Artist in Focus: Denis Ryan

 March 7, 2017

-The American Cinema, Charleston USA’ Acrylic on canvas, 62 x 77 cm
+The American Cinema, Charleston USA’ acrylic on canvas, 62 x 77 cm

 Denis Ryan works in a very similar way to the original photorealists.
 He takes lots of photographs, collages and editsthem, enabling him to get the composition exactly as he wants it.
 He takes a meticulous approach to creating his compositions; he traces his final collage of photographs using a light box for accuracy, then transfers the tracing down on to mounted paper.
 Ryan then draws the whole image again and makes any last-minute adjustments.
 This long painstaking process allows Ryan to perfect every inch of the drawing before he begins to paint.